openSVM/agave/docs/src/implemented-proposals/index.md

 ---
-title: Implemented Design Proposals
+titwe: impwemented design pwoposaws
-sidebar_position: 1
+s-sidebaw_position: 1
-sidebar_label: Overview
+s-sidebaw_wabew: o-ovewview
 ---

-These architectural proposals have been accepted and implemented by the Solana maintainers.
-Any designs that may be subject to future change are noted in the specific proposal page.
+t-these awchitectuwaw p-pwoposaws h-have been a-accepted and impwemented b-by the sowana maintainews.
+XD any designs that may be subject to futuwe change a-awe nyoted in the specific pwoposaw page. :3

-## Not Yet Implemented
+## n-nyot yet impwemented

-Design proposals that have been accepted but not yet implemented are found in [Accepted Proposals](../proposals/accepted-design-proposals.md).
+design p-pwoposaws that have been accepted but nyot yet impwemented awe found i-in [Accepted Proposals](../proposals/accepted-design-proposals.md).

-## Submit a New Proposal
+## submit a-a nyew pwoposaw

-To submit a new design proposal, consult this guide on [how to submit a design proposal](../proposals.md#submit-a-design-proposal).
+t-to submit a nyew design pwoposaw, 😳😳😳 consuwt this guide on [how to submit a design proposal](../proposals.md#submit-a-design-proposal). -.-